21 Benefits of olive oil for health

 zaidharis

-Olive oil has immense benefits for mankind and you should use it without any thinking about whether you are healthy, patient, or aged because their benefits are mentioned in HOLY books.
+Olive oil has immense benefits for mankind, and you should use it without thinking about whether you are healthy, patient, or elderly because its benefits are mentioned in the holy books.

 Olive oil is considered the queen of oils because of its great health benefits, taste, and smell.

-Olive oil is obtained from an olive tree in the form of fat liquid which was a traditional crop of the Mediterranean Basin, which was produced by pressing the whole olive and then extracting it.
+Olive oil is obtained from an olive tree in the form of a fat liquid, which was a traditional crop of the Mediterranean Basin and was produced by pressing the whole olive and then extracting it.

 What is meant by Mediterranean Basin?

-Mediterranean Basin is also called the Mediterranean region and it is the region around the Mediterranean Sea that has a Mediterranean climate with hot and dry summers and mild, wet, and rainy winter which support a Mediterranean forest, woodland, and scrub vegetation.
+The Mediterranean Basin is also called the Mediterranean Region, and it is the region around the Mediterranean Sea that has a Mediterranean climate with hot and dry summers and mild, wet, and rainy winters that support Mediterranean forests, woodlands, and scrub vegetation.

-The countries which surround the Mediterranean in a clockwise direction are Spain, France, Monaco, Italy, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Greece, Turkey, Syria, Lebanon, Israel, Egypt, Libya, Tunisia, Algeria, and Morocco (Malta and Cyprus are island countries in the sea.)
-Also, the Gaza Strip and the British Overseas Territories of Gibraltar, Akrotiri, and Dhekelia regions have coastlines on the sea.
+The countries that surround the Mediterranean in a clockwise direction are Spain, France, Monaco, Italy, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Greece, Turkey, Syria, Lebanon, Israel, Egypt, Libya, Tunisia, Algeria, and Morocco (Malta and Cyprus are island countries in the sea).
+Also, the Gaza Strip and the British Overseas Territories of Gibraltar, Akrotiri, and Dhekelia have coastlines on the sea.

 Can you tell us the types of olive oil?